jcu-eresearch/literate-metadata/mcp2/mcp2.md

 fact they are present only in the codeList source and not mentioned in any public MCP2 documentation, but I asked a MCP person and they're official).

-GML objects need `id`s, so remember to add those where indicated.
+GML "objects" (which doesn't mean every gml tag) need `id`s, so remember to add those where indicated.

         <gmd:temporalElement>
           <mcp:EX_TemporalExtent gco:isoType="gmd:EX_TemporalExtent">